Faculty/Staff Directory

 E-Mail: jhunter2@css.edu

 Jamie Hunter joined The College of St. Scholastica Department of Occupational Therapy as full-time faculty, Assistant Professor, in August 2021.
 In January 2022, she assumed the position of Academic Fieldwork Coordinator.
+She also is Co-Project Director of the Mental Health Services Provider (MHSP) Grant funded by the Department of Education.
 Prior to her current role, she taught for CSS in an adjunct capacity and as a Level II Fieldwork Specialist.
 Jamie practiced as an Occupational Therapist in Superior, WI for 23 years prior to her start with the college.
 Her experience has included school-based practice, pediatrics, leadership, and fieldwork education.

 Jamie is an alumnus of The College of Saint Scholastica and earned her Masters of Arts in Occupational Therapy in 1997.
-Jamie is currently working toward her Post-Professional Doctor of Occupational Therapy degree from Rocky Mountain University of Health Professions.
-Jamie is a member of The American Occupational Therapy Association.
+Jamie received her Post-Professional Doctor of Occupational Therapy degree from Rocky Mountain University of Health Professions in 2022.
+Jamie is a member of the American Occupational Therapy Association (AOTA).

 Emily Johnson, PT, DPT, OCS, COMT